-- (a) The charity trustees may create associate or other classes of non-voting membership, and may determine the rights and obligations of any such members (including payment of membership fees), and the conditions for admission to, and termination of membership of any such class of members. - (b) Without limitation to clause 6(a) the following shall be informal or associate non-voting members.
-Members are only eligible for these membership categories if they do not currently work in healthcare:- - (i) full time bachelor level students; - (ii) neonatal graduates (those who received neonatal care); - (iii) parents, guardians or carers of babies receiving or having received neonatal care; - (iv) any retired professional who originally fell under the category specified in clause 9(1)(a). - (c) Other references in this constitution to "members" and "membership" do not apply to non-voting members, and non-voting members do not qualify as members for any purpose under the Charities Acts, General Regulations or Dissolution Regulations.
+- (a) The charity trustees may create associate or other classes of non-voting membership, and may determine the rights and obligations of any such members (including payment of membership fees), and the conditions for admission to, and termination of membership of any such class of members. - (b) Other references in this constitution to "members" and "membership" do not apply to non-voting members, and non-voting members do not qualify as members for any purpose under the Charities Acts, General Regulations or Dissolution Regulations.